Skip to content

 Section titled “What happens to a server when I “adopt” it?”

 Adoption brings the server under Kubernetes by rebuilding it — an OS reinstall, which wipes the disk.
 Migrate your workloads off first; the portal makes you confirm this explicitly.
 After adoption, the server is rebuilt in place and never deleted, which is exactly how it keeps its grandfathered price.
+Full flow and the price-safety matrix: adopt your servers.

 Can I mix grandfathered and on-demand nodes?